Dan-Guéré (Wè) Mask, Liberia / Côte d’Ivoire

 Carved dense hardwood with applied metal tacks

-The condition is honest and consistent with age and use.
-There is a stable crack at the top rear rim of the head and an apparent, old indigenous repair to one upper horn, both consistent with a mask made to be worn and danced, not preserved untouched.
-These details add to the object’s story and reinforce its ceremonial character.
+Condition is honest and consistent with age: a stable crack at the top rear rim and an old indigenous repair to one horn — both marks of a mask that was danced, not preserved.
+Custom stand included.

 Condition: Good.
 Stable crack on the top of the rim.